5k training plan printout

 Shoes are everything!
 I highly recommend getting professionally fitted for running shoes.
 This can save you from unwanted injuries.
 Getting the socks with the running tabs will also help you from sliding and getting the blisters on the back of the heal.

-I’ve never been one of those people that can run in shorts, so leggings with pockets to hold my cell phone is a must.
+I’ve never been one of those people that can run in shorts, so leggings with pockets to hold my cell phone are a must.
 Oh, and a visor, sunscreen, and sunglasses because I don’t want a sunburn!

 I can’t live without my water and hydration tablets!
 I drink half a tablet water before my run and half after my run.